thomaswmn/coreos-k8s/README.md

 ### Detailed Explanation of Scripts
 * 01_start-docker.sh - start the systemd docker.service on my dev computer
 * 02_init-bridge.sh - initialize the network on my dev computer
-* 03_masquerade.sh - initialize NAT such that the test VM can access other networks.
-Currently unused.

 * 10_compile_ignition.sh - take the input ".fcc" file, some input from the tls directory, and compile the Ignition configuration file that is finally loaded